 Centuries of Defense highlights the establishment of military fortifications around the San Francisco Bay Area, shows the development and construction of various battery and missile styles, presents the Bay Area's efforts in times of conflict, and also reveals the transfer of former military sites into parklands.

-In connection with the Golden Gate National Recreation Area's 40th birthday the Museum Program put together an exhibit that reviews park lands in three local counties (Marin, San Francisco, San Mateo), examins the area's cultural and natural contributions, and how the land became part of the park.
+In connection with the Golden Gate National Recreation Area's 40th birthday the Museum Program put together an exhibit that reviews park lands in three local counties (Marin, San Francisco, San Mateo), examines the area's cultural and natural contributions, and how the land became part of the park.
 The physical exhibit was part of the 2012 San Francisco History Expo.